If you haven’t already set up a Slack account for our workspace, that’s step 1! We use Slack as our “virtual field office.”

 If you’re unfamiliar with Slack or need a refresher, please find an introduction to Slack below.

-If you have a question about any of these materials, please post in the #calling (if you’re phonebanking) or #texting-onboarding (if you’re textbanking) channels on Slack.
+If you have a question about any of these materials, please post in the #take-action-now channel in Slack.

 We’re so excited you’re joining the team!
 Our movement is fueled by volunteers like you and we’re so grateful for your commitment to moving this country forward.

 We use Slack for all of our communications.
+Think of Slack as our virtual office.
 It’s our place for you to meet staff and other volunteers, ask questions, and request assignments.

 You can learn more about Slack in the video linked here.
 We recommend using the desktop app version of Slack on your computer.
 Learn more about downloading the Slack app at: https://slack.com/downloads/.
 You can also access Slack from a browser by going to nextgenorganizing.slack.com.